united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/management-console/_index.md

 The client-side Web Application enables users to register, add, and manage instances, and monitor the infrastructure within the United Manufacturing Hub.
-All communications between the Web Application and the user's devices are encrypted using the user's private key, ensuring complete confidentiality from the backend.
+All communications between the Web Application and the user's devices are end-to-end encrypted, ensuring complete confidentiality from the backend.

 ## Management Companion

 Deployed on each UMH instance, the Management Companion acts as an agent responsible for decrypting messages from the Backend and executing requested actions.
-Responses are encrypted using the companion's private key, maintaining a secure and opaque channel to the Backend.
+Responses are end-to-end encrypted, maintaining a secure and opaque channel to the Backend.

 ## Backend